bret99/wazuh_custom_rules/mikrotik/README.md

 # Mikrotik
-Just copy rules and decoders to your ones.
+Configure your Mikrotik to send ipsec errors and log in events to Wazuh server and copy custom Mikrotik rules and decoders to your ones.